Bluemethyst/WhoAreDis/README.md

-# NextcordTemplate
+# WhoAreDis

-A template for creating Nextcord Discord Bots
+A discord bot for performing lookups on users, guilds, and applications!